Division of Tax Collection

 For questions, please call the Tax Collector’s Office at 732-536-0200 ext.
 1804 or visit our webpage at /departments/tax-collector

-PTR Verification Forms – The application deadline for the 2019 Senior Freeze program has been extended to February 1, 2021.
+PTR Verification Forms – The application deadline for the 2020 Senior Freeze program is November 1, 2021.
 Please view attached notice regarding the completion of these forms by the Tax Collector at (click here)

 The Tax Collection Division is responsible for receiving and collecting all current and delinquent real and personal property taxes and charges, receiving penalties and interest, and accounting to the Director of Finance for all collections.
 The Tax Collection Division is also charged with: